Pitra paksh (Shraddh) dates and time duration for the year 2016

 Tarpan literally means offering of water to the deceased.
 It is customary to add milk, oats,rice,sesame

-the use of kusha and offered while chanting mantras.
-When this offering is made with devotion, gratitude,
+with the use of kusha and offered while chanting mantras.
+When this offering is made with devotion,

-goodwill, love and good wishes, it immediately ensures contentment for the deceased.
-This offering is made
+gratitude, goodwill, love and good wishes, it immediately ensures contentment for the deceased.
+This

-on the death anniversary of the deceased.
-If one does not know the date of the death, then the ceremony
+offering is made on the death anniversary of the deceased.
+If one does not know the date of the death, then

 In the Manusmriti Tarpan has been described as pitra-yagya - a yagya dedicated to the memory of